 We provide a team approach when evaluating patients by utilizing a multidisciplinary care model.
 During clinic visits, each patient will meet with a variety of specialists that will address patient and family concerns, gather information, examine the child, review results and recommend a plan of care.

-- Stephanie Stroud is the Advanced Practice Nurse and clinic coordinator for the Spina Bifida program.
-She is available by calling (414) 266-2690.
+- Our Advanced Practice Nurse and clinic coordinator for the Spina Bifida program is available by calling (414) 266-2690.
 Her roles include teacher, case manager, advocate and consultant.
 The Advanced Practice Nurse also provides prenatal counseling for families who know their baby will be born with spina bifida.
 She also assists with care management when patients are having procedure or receiving care within the hospital.
 The Advanced Practice Nurse will also assist with coordinating appointments, triaging calls from parents, completing employment or insurance paperwork and referring patients to other specialties within Children's Hospital of Wisconsin.

 - Pediatric neurosurgeons will perform the initial surgery and continue to monitor the spinal cord and brain.